- Step 1: Install Coveo for ServiceNow

-- Step 4: Replacing the Service Portal Search Page
+- Step 4: Replace the Service Portal Search Page

-- Step 5: Replacing the Service Portal Search Boxes
+- Step 5: Replace the Service Portal Search Boxes

-- Step 6: Configuring the Case Deflection Panel
+- Step 6: Configure the Case Deflection Panel

-- Step 8: Adding the Page View Tracker to Your Portal Pages
+- Step 8: Add the Page View Tracker to Your Portal Pages

-- Step 10: Configuring the Built-In Coveo-Powered Search Page
+- Step 10: Configure the Built-In Coveo-Powered Search Page

-- Step 12: Adding Coveo for ServiceNow to the Virtual Agent
+- Step 12: Add Coveo for ServiceNow to the Virtual Agent

 To allow your ServiceNow end users to benefit from Coveo™ for ServiceNow, you must add Coveo for ServiceNow widgets to your ServiceNow instance.
 These widgets are meant to improve your end users’ journey by allowing them to search multiple sources of content through a single search box, providing them with the most relevant content, and proactively recommending items in which users with a similar profile and journey were interested.
 The next steps of this deployment guide cover the process of adding the Coveo for ServiceNow widgets to your instance.